Term 4 Return Post-Covid

 - Players register individually, not in teams

-6. Players may participate in both programs if they wish but they need to register separately for each
+- Players may participate in both programs if they wish - both programs are similar

 Please note that this is a very popular program and we are limited by court space and coach availablity.
 Therefore, it is strongly advised that registration forms are returned promptly.
 Only those who have returned their registration form and payment will be accepted and registrations will close when full.
 Others will be placed on a waiting list for inclusion in the program if a place becomes available.
 It is inappropriate to arrive at the courts with a child expecting to play without being registered as this is distressing for the child (and us).

-Our JuniorNet G1 program is a junior development program which focuses on fundamental motor skills and has been designed to introduce young children to organised sport.
+Our JuniorNet G1/2 program is a junior development program which focuses on fundamental motor skills and has been designed to introduce young children to organised sport.

-It comprises a play based motor skills program for children in school year 1.
-The emphasis is on the acquisition of basic motor skills, in a fun environment of games and activities appropriate to the age and abilities of children in Year 1.
-Refinement of netball specific motor skills will be introduced when they reach the next stage of netball in Year 2.
+It comprises a play based motor skills program for children in school year 1&2.
+The emphasis is on the acquisition of basic motor skills, in a fun environment of games and activities appropriate to the age and abilities of children in Year 1&2.
+Refinement of netball specific motor skills will be introduced when they reach the Year 3 program.